johnbhurst/nqueens/README.md

 At each stage, we have a board with queens placed up to a certain row.
 We proceed with these steps:

-1. Find the available (unattacked) columns on trhe next row.
+1. Find the available (unattacked) columns on the next row.
 2. Find a new board for each of the available columns by placing a queen in the column.
 3. Count the solutions for each of the new boards.
 4. Return the sum of the counts.

 To record the placement of queens, we keep track of these items:

+1. The size of the board.
-1. The current row.
+2. The current row.
-2. The columns with queens in them.
+3. The columns with queens in them.
-3. The diagonals with queens in them.
+4. The diagonals with queens in them.

 We track the columns with queens in them using a bit string (long integer) for the columns: